Campus Assessment, Response and Evaluation (CARE)

 The CARE team exists to help faculty and staff with students who are emotionally distressed or demonstrating behaviors that are currently or potentially harmful to self or others.
 We refer to these students as students of concern

-Although you should report any student you believe falls into the description, these behaviors mainly encompass a student whose personal welfare is in jeopardy due to problems such as:
+Although you should refer any student you believe falls into the description, these behaviors mainly encompass a student whose personal welfare is in jeopardy due to problems such as:

 • hunger,